Under Lock and Key: A Proof System for a Multimodal Logic: Mode theories

 This notation says that \emph{\(\mu\) is a modality from mode \(n\) to mode \(m\)}.
 We are likely to call \(m\) and \(n\) the \emph{boundary} of the modality.\footnote{This term has its origins in higher category theory.}

-One may wonder how modal operators may be combined.
+One may wonder how modal operators are to be be combined.
 Indeed, standard treatments of modal logic define a \emph{modality} to be a composite of modal operators, and demonstrate various `reduction laws' that simplify such composites; see e.g. \textcite[\S 3]{hughes_1996}.
 In our case, if we have two modalities \(\nu : o \to n\) and \(\mu : n \to m\), and a formula \(\varphi \At{o}\) we see that

 In a more traditional system of modal logic we might have tried to prove that such a formula is equivalent to a simpler formula \(\Modify[\xi]{\varphi} \At{m}\) for some modality \(\xi : o \to m\).
 We will once more break with tradition by presuming that such a modality always exists.
 In other words, we will assume that for any two modalities \(\nu : o \to n\) and \(\mu : n \to m\) there exists a \emph{composite modality} \(\mu \circ \nu : o \to m\).
 The rules of our logic will eventually allow us to prove for any formula \(\phi \At{o}\) a logical equivalence